bpuje/EA-Repository/MiniProjectOne/spring-batch-1/README.md

 ```

 ### Step 3: Running the Mini Project

-if you logged in by admin you can see the batch process result (Spring batch), if you logged in by user, you will be faced Forbidden to do the batch process.
+If you logged in by admin you can see the batch process result (Spring batch), if you logged in by user, you will be faced Forbidden to do the batch process.
 Then logout and login by admin to see the result.
 (Spring Security).

 ### http://localhost:4446
 Admin account: